 There are tons of recipes and how-to articles floating around the web about how to properly cook a brisket.
 Most will recommend that you wrap your brisket in the cook.

-We’ll do our best to explain why you should wrap brisket and look at the difference between wrapping in aluminum, butcher paper or going ‘naked’.
+We’ll do our best to explain when to wrap brisket, why you should wrap brisket, and look at the difference between wrapping in aluminum foil, butcher paper, or going ‘naked’.

-Many will instinctively wrap their briskets (as well as pork butts and ribs) in either aluminum foil or butcher paper while they’re cooking.
+Most pitmasters instinctively wrap their briskets (as well as pork butts and ribs) in either aluminum foil or butcher paper at some point during a cook.

-Not everyone will be able to tell you why they do it.
+Not everyone will be able to tell you why they wrap brisket though.
 Maybe they have some understanding of why it’s a good idea.
 Maybe they watched Tuffy Stone do it on an episode of BBQ Pitmasters.

 You’ve probably heard the phrase “Texas Crutch” and wondered what the heck that has to do with wrapping brisket.